Research Policy Analysis and Coordination

 1. I was approached by a sponsor/foundation wishing to provide me with funds to conduct research relating to COVID-19.
 What should I do?

 Conducting any sponsored activity requires multiple offices to review and negotiate the terms of the sponsored award and to assist you in obtaining required institutional approvals (e.g., IRB, IBC, etc.).
-You should immediately contact the appropriate research administrator at your campus who can assist you with an institutionally-compliant proposal submission.
+You should immediately contact the appropriate research administrator at your campus who can assist you with an institutionally-compliant proposal submission, including indirect cost recovery.

 Prior Approvals, Allowability of Costs, and Effort on Sponsored Projects